needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 TextureConverter.RenderToTexture(outputTensor, rt, swizzleChannelsAndChangeSize);
 ```

-Refer to the [TextureTransform](xref:Unity.Sentis.TextureTransform) API for more information.
+For more information, refer to the [TextureTransform](xref:Unity.Sentis.TextureTransform) API.

 ### Read a tensor in the correct format